-Union Pacific is planning to add a third railroad line on its UP/Metra West Line from River Forest to Melrose Park and then from West Chicago to Geneva.
-In our community, the 6-mile stretch of new rail is proposed to being set 20 feet south of the current tracks.
+Union Pacific is planning to add a third railroad line on its UP/Metra West Line from Kress Road in West Chicago to Peck Road in Geneva.
+The 6-mile stretch of new rail is proposed to be set 20 feet south of the current tracks.

 The improvements are designed to ensure smoother traffic flow and reduce conflicts between commuter and freight trains that share the line.
 Earlier projects completed by Metra and Union Pacific modernized the signal system and added crossovers to make freight movement more efficient.
 The West Line third rail expansion will allow 59 Metra trains and 70 freight trains that use the line each day to operate at the same time, which the railroad agencies believe is a critical step to improving the line’s reliability and efficiency.

-To prepare for the loss of about 145 surface parking spaces to accommodate the railroad expansion, the City secured grant funding and built a third tier expansion for the Third Street Commuter parking deck expansion (180 new spaces).
+To prepare for the loss of about 145 surface parking spaces to accommodate the railroad expansion, the City built a third tier expansion for the Third Street Commuter Parking Deck (180 new spaces) in 2015.

-The new Fourth Street commuter permit parking lot (91 spaces) also has opened in 2016.
+The new Fourth Street commuter permit parking lot (91 spaces) also opened in 2016.

 Union Pacific gave a presentation to the City Council in May 2019.
 You can view the update on our YouTube Channel.